musoto96/docker-registry-setup/README.md

 # docker-registry-setup

-Files in cert folder are placeholders, replace with your own.
+Files in cert and auth folder are placeholders, replace with your own.